ahmdtaha/conference_notes/previous_conferences.md

 * Fast dropout training **#icml2013**
 * Adaptive dropout for training deep neural networks **#nips2013**
 * Maxout networks **#arvix2013** -- When Goodfellow was young
+* Clinical Experience Sharing by Similar Case Retrieval `Turkey` `ACM` `Workshop` `MIIRH2013`
+	> Create a retrieval-based system for 3D liver volumes.
+The system uses both image and non-image modality.
+The paper motivates the system for clinical experience sharing.
+This can be utilized in for educational purposes and preventing "situations, where lack of medical experience might have negative effects on diagnosis".
+Unfortunately, the proposed system is never evaluated in a clinical settings.
+The proposal is evaluated only using a toy retrieval setup.
 * AVA: A Large-Scale Database for Aesthetic Visual Analysis **#cvpr2012**
 * Measuring the objectness of image windows **#pami2012**
 * INbreast: Toward a Full-field Digital Mammographic Database **#nlm2012**